A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: Learning a global value function through RL

 The environment dynamics encompass a large set of possible trajectories of the form shown in \cref{eq:traj}.
 The desirability of each transition along a trajectory is summarized by a scalar-valued function $r_g: \state \times \action \to \reals$, known as the \emph{reward}.
 Writing $r_t = r_g(s_t, a_t)$ produces a reward-annotated trajectory:

+The trajectory is conditioned on $g$ to emphasize the goal-directed reward function.
 A scalar value for a given trajectory can be assigned by specifying a constant $\gamma \in [ 0, 1 ]$ called the \emph{discount factor} and forming the discounted sum of future rewards:

-If $\gamma = 0$, we interpret the series as $r_g(s_0,a_0)$; choosing $0<\gamma<1$ guarantees that the series converges (assuming the reward function is bounded) and assigns a higher value to immediate rewards than to future rewards.
+If $\gamma = 0$, we interpret the series as $r_g(s_0,a_0)$; choosing $0<\gamma<1$ guarantees that the series converges (assuming the reward function is bounded) and assigns more weight to immediate rewards than to future rewards.

-The link from states to actions is captured in the \emph{policy}, a probability density over the set of actions that depends on the current state and the selected goal.
-For each state-goal pair $(s,g)$ in $\state \times \mathcal{G}$, $\pp{\pi}{a}{s,g}$ defines a distribution over actions $a \in \action$.
+The link from states to actions is captured in the \emph{policy}, a probability distribution over the set of actions that depends on the current state and the selected goal.
+For each state-goal pair $(s,g)$ in $\state \times \mathcal{G}$, $\pp{\pi}{a}{s,g}$ defines a conditional density at action $a \in \action$.
 Each policy induces a probability on the set of trajectories mentioned above: Operationally, we focus on trajectories where the sample value of $s_{t+1}$ is determined by the density $\pp{p}{s_{t+1}}{s_t,a_t}$ after $a_t$ is drawn from the density $\pp{\pi}{a_t}{s_t,g}$.
 Every policy $\pi$ assigns a scalar value to each point in the state space as follows:

 Here $V^\pi_g$ is a \emph{value function}: It returns the expected long-term reward accumulated under policy $\pi$ as a function of the trajectory's starting point.